mahanmaalekian/chip8-emulator/ReadMe.md

 # Chip8 Emulator

-A Chip8 emulator written in C++ with the SDL library Although I've called this project a Chip8 emulator, the Chip8 isn't really a peice of hardware, but rather an interpreted programming language/virtual machine/intstruction set architecture created by RCA engineer Joe Weisbecker as a way to make programs and games for his computer.
-Therefore, it would make more sesense to call it a *Chip8 Interpreter*.
+A Chip8 emulator written in C++ using the SDL library.

+Although this project is called a Chip8 emulator, the Chip8 is not actually a piece of hardware, but rather an interpreted programming language, virtual machine, and instruction set architecture created by RCA engineer Joe Weisbecker as a way to make programs and games for his computer.
+Therefore, it might be more accurate to call this project a *Chip8 interpreter*.

-For info on the specifications and instructions of the Chip8, the following site contains some good documentation http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#1.0
+For information on the specifications and instructions of the Chip8, see the documentation [here](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#1.0).

-Inside the `rom` folder of the directory, you can find some test ROMs that test out the functionality of the emulator along with some games you can run on the Chip8.
-Whenever you run the Chip8, you can choose which ROM file you want to load up.
+Inside the `rom` folder of this directory, you can find some test ROMs that verify the functionality of the emulator, along with some game ROMs you can run.
+When you run the Chip8, you can choose which ROM file to load.

 ## Running the project